Historic buildings and architecture in Cape Town

 It is from the Houses of Parliament that the president gives his State of the Nation address, after the opening of Parliament – a colourful spectacle for visitors.

-Visitors are also welcome to buy tickets, which entitle them to sit in the public gallery during Parliamentary sessions between January and June.
-Remember to take your passport with you for this option.
-There are also guided tours though the Houses of Parliament buildings during the week.
+If you're into politics: Visitors are also welcome to buy tickets to the public gallery during Parliamentary sessions between January and June.
+(Remember to take your passport with you for this option) There are also guided tours though the Houses of Parliament buildings during the week.

 The Parliament building itself, which also houses the Library of Parliament, is beautiful, with a central dome flanked by Corinthian porticos and pavilions.